How to Monetize a Community

 Now we know what you’re probably thinking: I’m not a teacher!

-First off, chill, it’ll be okay.
-Secondly, if you can share with others your perspective, ideas, or expertise on a talk then you certainly can be a teacher.
+If you can share with others your perspective, ideas, or expertise on a talk then you certainly can be a teacher.

 The second concern that many people will have is how much work it is to create online course material.
 We can’t front, it is work to create online course material.
 But you don’t need to have it all figured out from the jump!